Protective equipment in gridiron football: Radio

-The first in-helmet radio transmitter was invented in 1956 by John Campbell and George Sarles, who approached then-Cleveland Browns owner Paul Brown to install a radio inside quarterback George Ratterman’s helmet.
+The first in-helmet radio transmitter was invented in 1956 by John Campbell and George Sarles, who approached then-Cleveland Browns owner Paul Brown to install a radio inside quarterback George Ratterman's helmet.
 It only resulted in game time interference, and was outlawed by then-NFL commissioner Bert Bell after only three preseason games.
 The NFL allowed dummy communication in regular-season games in 1994, 38 years after the Browns' experiment.
 Rather than coaches calling a time-out in order to give a play to a quarterback, many of today's teams have opted for radios inside their quarterback's helmet.
 The helmets are set up with a small speaker in each ear hole.
 Quarterback coaches or offensive coordinators on the sidelines talk to the quarterback with a radio, giving him specific plays and options.
 Players from the "old school" might argue that this creates an unfair advantage, but proponents say that the radio helmets make for clear coach-to-player communication, even in large, noisy games like the Super Bowl.

 NFL rules state that all helmets with a headset in them must have a visible green dot on the back.
 Since only the quarterback can have a wired helmet, it stops other players using the quarterback's helmet.
 A few times in 2006 the holder on the field goal attempt was told to pull up and throw or run at the last second because of a change the coaches saw on the field.
 This gave teams an "unfair advantage" in the eyes of the NFL.
 The new rules let each team know who is wearing a headset and who is hearing the plays being called.

-According to a press interview held with the Tampa Bay Buccaneers, the quality of the sound is good, but crowd noise factors in.
-“It’s about like what you’d hear over a loudspeaker,” said Bucs QB Shaun King.
-“It can be hard to hear when there’s a lot of noise on the outside, but it’s pretty cool."
+In 2008 the NFL changed the rules to allow one player for the defense, usually a linebacker, but sometimes a defensive back, to wear a radio helmet with a green dot.

+In 2024 the NCAA updated rules to allow one player on the offense and one player on the defense to wear a radio helmet, following rules similar to the NFL's with one major exemption, the radio is cut off when there are 15 seconds remaining on the play clock or when the ball is snapped, whichever comes first.
+The radio is not re-enabled until the end of that play.

+There are limitations to the radio helmet though since it can be distracting for players who are not used to them.
+Additionally helmets with speakers are generally more expensive than traditional helmets, and they require additional maintenance and care to ensure that the speakers and microphone are working properly.